-This is actually a very complex questions because price has an enormous impact on how much product you’ll sell.
+This is actually a very complex question because the price has an enormous impact on how much product you’ll sell.
 And, the whole issue of pricing is ripe with myths.
 Use 1 of these myths to price your brand and you may be hurting rather than helping your brand.

-Pricing using a standard mark-up is common for retail businesses and manufacturing — situations where you can easily determine how much each product costs.
+Pricing using a standard markup is common for retail businesses and manufacturing — situations where you can easily determine how much each product costs.
 But, since the price doesn’t take into account consumer views of value, the price might cost you a significant number of sales.

 Price myth #2 — you should price your brand lower than competitors

-That’s WalMart’s strategy — to feature lower prices than their competitors such as Target or Kroger’s.
+That’s Walmart’s strategy — to feature lower prices than their competitors such as Target or Kroger.
 Of course, lower prices come at a cost — and one that consumers pay.
-WalMart can only keep prices lower by paying less for the items they stock.
+Walmart can only keep prices lower by paying less for the items they stock.
 WalMart pays less because they buy huge quantities of a select number of options in each product category.
 This reduces the options consumer find in their local Walmart store and creates conflict with sellers that may result in other problems down the road.

 Price myth #3 — consumers prefer the cheapest products

-This is actually a dangerous myth because it leads businesses to make bad pricing decisions — it’s also the reason marketing broke off from economics 85 years ago this month.
+This is actually a dangerous myth because it leads businesses to make bad pricing decisions — it’s also the reason marketing broke off from economics 95 years ago this month.
 The image below shows the demand curve you learned in Econ 101 but this only applies when there’s no intrinsic reason to prefer one band over another.
 Sure, when it comes to buying a commodity like apples, consumers want the cheapest ones around.
 If you charge more than everyone else, you won’t sell a single apple.

 But, when products are different (branded), consumers vary in their responses to price.
 Apple is an excellent example of this.
-Apple products sell for a significant premium price over all their competitors — from iPhones, to tablets, to computers, to iPods.
+Apple products sell for a significant premium over all their competitors — from iPhones to tablets to computers.
 Are their products so technologically superior that they do tasks better or last longer?
 Don’t even get me started on THAT debate.
 But, the reality is that their price premium has little to do with their technology and everything to do with their brand image and brand loyalty.
 Apple owners would rather fight than switch (to borrow the slogan from a cigarette company).
 Buying Apple products is a symbol of coolness that Apple owners are willing to pay for.

 Price myth #4 — companies that charge more make more money

 This is categorically untrue.
 In fact, LOWERING your price may actually generate more income than a higher price.
-That’s because income is a function of both price and quantity and consumers will buy more at a lower price than a higher price.
+That’s because income is a function of both price and quantity.
 So, when lowering your price leads to enough additional sales, you can make MORE money by lowering the price than charging a higher one.

-In fact, it may be better for a firm to lower their price rather than spend a lot of money advertising their brand.
+In fact, it may be better for a firm to lower its price rather than spend a lot of money advertising its brand heavily.
 Of course, this only works for brands that already have sufficient advertising to make consumers aware of their products in the first place.
 Firms can use sensitivity analysis to determine when lowering their price makes sense.

 Pricing myth #5 — you should charge the lowest price you can